dkallen78/ESP32-CYD-for-beginners/example-programs/BB_SPI_LED/06-hello-class/README.md

 };
 ```

-This is enough to get us started and we can start to see some benefit if we drop it into our program.
+This is enough to get us started and we can start to see some benefit if we drop it into our program (it needs to be in the global scope, so I put it just before `setup()`).

 To use it, we'll need to create an instance of it and define its attributes.